meteorhacks/meteorhacks.github.io/_posts/2014-07-04-how-blaze-works.md

 Let's dig in.

-## Parsing HTML (Server-Side Blaze)
+## Parsing HTML (When Bundling)

-On the server, Blaze parses all your html files and generates a JavaScript file, which will get loaded into the client.
-This is a one-off task and happens when you are bundling your app.
+On the bundle-time, Blaze parses all your html files and generates a JavaScript file, which will get loaded into the client.

 This task is mainly handled by the [templating](https://github.com/meteor/meteor/tree/devel/packages/templating) package.
 This is what it does.
 It parses our html file (app.html) and groups the content into head, body and templates.